China reports 55 new COVID-19 cases as Delta variant spreads from Nanjing | Health

 China reports 55 new COVID-19 cases as Delta variant spreads from Nanjing

+The vaccinated included 150 million people above the age of 60 and 12 million youth 12-17 years old, a health authority official said.
+As of July 30, mainland China had a total of 92,930 confirmed coronavirus cases and its death toll stood at 4,636.

-China reported on Saturday 55 new coronavirus cases in the mainland for July 30, compared with 64 cases a day earlier, the health authority said.
+China on Saturday reported 55 new coronavirus cases on the mainland for July 30, compared with 64 cases a day earlier, as the Delta variant spreads across the country during the summer holiday.

-The National Health Commission said in a statement 30 of the new infections were local cases, compared with 21 the previous day.
+Thirty of the new infections were local cases, compared with 21 the previous day, the National Health Commission said in a statement.
 There were no new deaths.
-The other 25 cases were imported infections originating overseas.
+The other 25 cases originated overseas.

-A majority of the local cases were reported in Jiangsu province, the authority said.
-The province's capital city of Nanjing is currently facing an outbreak of the COVID-19 Delta variant that surfaced earlier this month, traced to airport cleaners who worked on a flight from Russia.
+A majority of the local cases were reported in Jiangsu province where Nanjing, its provincial capital, is facing an outbreak of the COVID-19 Delta variant this month traced to airport workers who cleaned a plane which arrived from Russia.
+Nanjing has reported 190 locally transmitted cases since July 20, while there has been a total of 262 cases across the country, figures released on Saturday showed.

-The Nanjing outbreak has since spread to other cities in Jiangsu, the Chinese capital of Beijing, and to other provinces including Anhui, Sichuan, Liaoning, Guangdong and Hunan.
+The Nanjing outbreak has spread to other cities in Jiangsu, to the country's capital Beijing, and to other provinces including Anhui, Sichuan, Liaoning, Guangdong and Hunan.
 Suzhou, a major city in Jiangsu, announced on Saturday it is shutting all games parlours for chess, cards and mahjong, after several people in another Jiangsu city caught the virus while playing in one such parlour.

-To curb the outbreak in Beijing, some schools in the city have asked students on summer vacation to return to Beijing at least fourteen days before the autumn semester starts on August 15, the Beijing Youth Daily reported on Sunday.
-Zhengzhou, the provincial city of Henan province hit by heavy floods this month, announced on Saturday people leaving the city must test negative for COVID.
-It also reported one asymptomatic case, its first in many months.
+To curb the outbreak in Beijing, some schools in the city have asked students on summer vacation to return to Beijing at least 14 days before the autumn semester starts on August 15, the Beijing Youth Daily reported.
+Zhengzhou, a provincial city in Henan province hit by heavy floods this month, announced on Saturday that people must test negative for COVID-19 before leaving the city.
+It also reported one asymptomatic case, its first in months.

+Some who contracted the Delta variant in Nanjing had been vaccinated, official data showed.
+"On the whole, the various variants can be controlled with current vaccines," Shao Yiming, researcher at the Chinese Center for Disease Control and Prevention told a media briefing on Saturday, adding that no vaccine can prevent infections 100%.

+China had administered over 1.6 billion doses of COVID-19 vaccines as of July 30.
+The vaccinated included 150 million people above the age of 60 and 12 million youth 12-17 years old, a health authority official said.

-China also reported 19 new asymptomatic patients, compared with 25 a day earlier.
-As of July 30, mainland China had a total of 92,930 confirmed coronavirus cases.
+As of July 30, mainland China had a total of 92,930 confirmed coronavirus cases and its death toll stood at 4,636.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)